 Cancer Counil ACT recommends that babies are not puposely exposed to direct sun (UVR) ie when UV levels are 3 or above.

-Your baby’s skin is extremely sensitive because it is thinner than your skin and can burn easily, by taking sensible sun protection precautions early on, you help reduce your baby’s risk of developing skin damage that may lead to skin cancer later on in life.
-Babies should not be purposely exposed to direct sun exposure when UV levels reach 3 and above so always use shade and sensible sun protection when spending time in the sun during this period.
-When UV levels are ‘low’ (under 3) small amounts of direct sun exposure is considered safe and may assist with vitamin D.
+Your baby’s skin is extremely sensitive because it is thinner than your skin and can damage easily, by taking sensible sun protection precautions early on, you help reduce your baby’s risk of developing skin damage that may lead to skin cancer later on in life.
+Babies should not be purposely exposed to direct sun (UV) exposure when UV levels reach 3 and above so always use shade and sensible sun protection when spending time in the sun during this period.
+When UV levels are ‘low’ (under 3) small amounts of direct sun exposure is considered safe and may assist bubs with vitamin D.

 How the sun’s UVR burns - it’s what you can’t see that matters!